 A course in Advanced Cardiovascular Life Support (ACLS) teaches students all about how the heart works and what to do during a cardiac issue.
-More specifically, ACLS trains healthcare workers to recognize and intervene in cardiac dysrhythmias, cardiopulmonary arrest, stroke, and acute coronary syndrome, among other conditions.
+More specifically, ACLS trains healthcare workers to recognise and intervene in cardiac dysrhythmias, cardiopulmonary arrest, stroke, and acute coronary syndrome, among other conditions.

 The goal of ACLS training is to improve the survival rate of adults who are experiencing cardiac or neurological crises.
 At the core of mastering ACLS is the need for a fundamental and in-depth understanding of how the heart works.
 Read on to find out all about how the heart works.